 How Does The Federal Gift Tax Work?

-What Is Considered a Gift?
+What Counts as a Gift?

 Annual Gift Tax Exclusion

-- In 2025, you can give up to $19,000 per recipient per year without it being subject to the gift tax.
+- In 2025, you can give up to $19,000 per person per year without it being taxed.

 Lifetime Gift Tax Exemption